Pricing

 Your restaurant is unique.
 Even a multi-unit restaurant group should have a basic operations manual that caters to every location.

 What you include in your operation manual is up to you.
+Consider your daily restaurant needs and day-to-day operations.
 Below are some great places to start.
 Add and subtract as your team sees fit.
 Remember - the way you prioritize these points says a lot about the culture of your restaurant.
+Once you’ve established what to include, keep the manual organized with a table of contents.

 Staffing and service model logistics